-T63.79, toxic effect of contact with other venomous plant- Mistletoe, holly berries are poisonous and having them as a part of your Christmas decorations is bound to result into some effect especially on children.
+T63.79, the toxic effect of contact with other venomous plant – Mistletoe, holly berries are poisonous and having them as a part of your Christmas decorations is bound to result into some effect especially on children.

 W00.1, fall from stairs and steps due to ice and snow- Definitely one of the most plausible situations.
 Just when you are rushing out to quickly to buy a missing ingredient for your dish, preparing for a family dinner, you may simply miss out on the slippery stairway.

 X00.0XXA – Exposure to flames in uncontrolled fire in building or structure, initial encounter- Who wouldn’t like real Christmas trees?
-They are beautiful; however they make a great kindling too.
-In case of a fire they are the first to ignite and as per reports there have been deaths and great loss to property.
+They are beautiful; however, they make a great kindling too.
+In case of a fire, they are the first to ignite and as per reports, there have been deaths and a great loss to property.